amacaluso/Quantum-Single-Layer-Perceptron/README.md

-# Quantum_SLP: A Variational Algorithm for Quantum Neural Networks
+# qSLP: A Variational Algorithm for Quantum Neural Networks